 Courses that fulfill distribution requirements

-Any course in the department may be used to fulfill the Arts course.
+Any course in the department may be taken to fulfill the Arts requirement.

 Suggested curricular flow through the major

-The guidelines are written for the entering student who knows he or she wants to major in A&AH.
-Rather than specify the courses that you “must” have in a given semester, the following are general guidelines regarding courses that we suggest you take during each year.
-You should think of these guidelines as giving you a fast track into the major – this provides maximum flexibility in your junior and senior year.
-To study abroad in art history for a full year, the Department requires students to have had at least four art history courses consisting of two intros and two courses at the upper level (one must be a 300-level course).
-One intro and three courses at the upper level are also acceptable.
-For one semester, a minimum of three classes, including one intro and two at the upper level.
-To study abroad in studio art for a full year, three studio and one art history courses are required; for a semester, two studio courses and one art history.
+To study abroad in art history for a full year, the department suggests that students have completed at least four art history courses consisting of two at the intro level and two courses at the upper level (one must be a 300-level course); one intro and three courses at the upper level are also acceptable.
+For a semester abroad, a minimum of three classes is recommended, including one intro and two at the upper level.
+To study abroad in studio art for a full year, three studio courses and one art history are suggested; for a semester, two studio courses and one art history.

 For information regarding the suggested guidelines, please feel free to contact an A&AH faculty member.
-Students not following these guidelines may still be able to study for a year abroad and still complete the major, but might face a more demanding senior year.
+Students not following these guidelines may still be able to study abroad and complete the major, but will likely face a highly demanding senior year.